-In sum, we have developed a copper-catalyzed asymmetric radical 1,2-carboamination of 1,1-disubstituted alkenes from easily available alkyl halides and arylamines.
-The key to success lies in the merger of radical addition to alkenes and chiral C-N formation process while suppressing the direct C-N coupling of alkyl halides with arylamines.
-The utilization of a chiral N,N,N-ligand is essential to initiate the reaction through enhancing the reducing capability of copper and enable enantiocontrol over sterically congested tertiary alkyl radicals.
-One striking feature of this strategy is the ready accommodation of easily available acrylamides, aryl- and heteroaryl amines, as well as alkyl halides and sulfonyl chlorides with good functional group tolerance.
-This strategy provides expedient access to a range of chiral $\alpha$ -tertiary N-arylamine building blocks of interest in organic synthesis.
+We have developed a copper-catalyzed asymmetric radical 1,2-carboamination of 1,1-disubstituted alkenes from readily available alkyl halides and arylamines.
+The key to the reactions' success lay in the merger of radical addition to alkenes and chiral C-N formation process while suppressing the direct C-N coupling of alkyl halides with arylamines.
+The utilization of a chiral N,N,N-ligand was essential for initiating the reaction by enhancing the reducing capability of copper and enabling enantiocontrol over sterically congested tertiary alkyl radicals.
+One striking feature of this strategy was the effective accommodation of readily available acrylamides, aryl- and heteroaryl amines, as well as alkyl halides and sulfonyl chlorides, permitting good functional group tolerance.
+This strategy provides expedient access to a range of chiral α -tertiary N-arylamine building blocks of interest in organic synthesis.